idealparable/BibleQ/DidLazarusWriteJohn.md

 4 Simon the Zealot; and Judas Iscariot, who also betrayed him./

-Relevant because although nothing in the instructions or narration in Matthew (so I've been told) says that they were sent out in pairs (although Jesus does make an analogy of two birds, which might imply it, in 10:29, but I don't see anything else, at least not in close proximity).

-We get that it was pairs from the parallel passage in:
+Relevant because although nothing in the instructions or narration in Matthew (so I've been told) says that they were sent out in pairs (although Jesus does make an analogy of two birds, which might imply it, in 10:29, but I don't see anything else, at least not in close proximity), we get that it was pairs from the parallel passage in:

 Mark 6: